West Virginia Truck Accident Lawyer

 While all motor vehicle accidents have the potential to be serious, truck accidents are especially deadly.
-Involving 80,000 pounds or more slamming into a passenger car that weighs somewhere in the realm of 4,000-5,000 pounds, a truck accident can result in serious damages, a completely totaled vehicle, and injuries that are permanent if not fatal.
+Involving 80,000 pounds or more slamming into a passenger car that weighs somewhere in the realm of 4,000 pounds to 5,000 pounds, a truck accident can result in serious damages, a completely totaled vehicle, and injuries that are permanent if not fatal.

 Not only are truck accidents typically severe, but truck accident claims are usually very complex.
 Involving multiple players and trucking companies that are never eager to pay claims in full, a truck accident claim can be difficult to settle fairly.